|NEWS BIOGRAPHY CONTACT REVIEWS RECORDINGS PHOTOS VIDEO ARTICLES EDITIONS INSTRUMENT|

 Julian Lloyd Webber

 Julian is married to fellow cellist Jiaxin Cheng and is a passionate supporter of Leyton Orient football club.
-He was the London Underground's first official busker and was the only classical musician to perform at the Closing Ceremony of Olympics 2012.
+He was the London Underground's first official busker and he was the only classical musician chosen to perform at the Closing Ceremony of Olympics 2012.

 For Jiaxin Lloyd Webber's biography and photo please click here.

 For biographies and photos of Julian's regular pianists please click: John Lenehan, Pam Chowhan, Rebeca Omordia.